JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 # Understanding Tiled Mobile GPUs throught VR Volume Rendering

+## NOTE: This is a WIP, the structure and data are due to change in the coming months; and corrections are always appreciated  :)

 ## Why

 There is a lot of dogmatism and hearsay in the area of Computer Graphics, specially on regard of the mobile GPUs area; and it doesnt help that one of the biggest players on this hardware space (Qualcomm) is a *really* closed ecosystem, without a lot of documentation.